timescale/docs/timescaledb/getting-started/create-hypertable.md

 -->

 ## Learn more about hypertables and chunks
 To learn more about hypertables and best practices for configuring chunks, see [Hypertable How-To](/how-to-guides/hypertables).
-To learn more about why hypertables help with storing and querying data, see the [hypertables and chunks core concepts page][core-concepts-hypertables].
+To learn more about why hypertables help with storing and querying data, seethe [hypertables and chunks core concepts page][core-concepts-hypertables].

 ## Next steps
 Next, ingest some sample stock trade data into TimescaleDB!
 Step 4, ['Add time-series data' section][add-data], will show you how to populate the hypertable you just created.

 [core-concepts-hypertables]: /getting-started/add-data/
 [add-data]: /overview/core-concepts/hypertables-and-chunks/